heinrich5991/libtw2/doc/map_datafile.md

 DDNet only content:
 - each physics layer uses a different data field pointer, keep in mind to use the correct one, when saving maps, set the unused pointers to -1
-- the DDNet extension came before the `version` = 3 extension, meaning you have subtract 3 (the length of the `name` field) from the data index
+- the DDNet extension came before the `version` = 3 extension, meaning you have to subtract 3 (the length of the `name` field) from the data index
 - you might have noticed that the `data` field is not actually optional like all the other data fields.
 For vanilla compatibility, the `data` field always points to a 2d-array of tiles of the type 'Tile', with the same dimensions as the actual layer, but everything zeroed out